alanreid/honeyimhome/README.md

 * `username` is the username hash the Hue Bridge provides after pressing the button.
 If you don't privide this, it will ask you to press the button every time you run this (optional).

 * `ipaddress` is the local IP address of your Hue Bridge.
 If you don't provide this, it will be autodetected.
-Please not that providing it will make it faster (optional).
+Please note that providing it will make it faster (optional).

 ### Device Finder